frawleyskid/nothingradical.blog/content/page/about/index.md

 they/them pronouns.
 I use this blog to share thoughts on issues that are important to me—mostly queer issues and neurodiversity.

-I call myself aro, ace, bi, gay, quoiro, or maybe other things depending on how I'm feeling.
-I consider my orientation to be queer, and beyond that the labels aren't too important to me.
-I'm also nonmonogamous and a relationship anarchist.
+I call myself aro, ace, gay, queer, or maybe other things depending on how I'm feeling.
+I'm also polyamorous and a relationship anarchist.

 As for my neurodivergence, I’m autistic and bipolar.
 Please don’t tell me I have “mild” autism—my autism is actually *quite* spicy.